 Learn what it means to truly be inclusive and understanding

-According to the Williams Institute, the leading research center on sexual orientation and gender identity law and public policy, there are 1.6 million people 13 and older who identify as transgender in the U.S. Mass media has played a key role in raising awareness of transgender people, but there is still much to learn about the challenges they face.
+According to the Williams Institute, the leading research center on sexual orientation and gender identity law and public policy, there are 1.6 million people 13 and older who identify as transgender in the U.S. Mass media has played a key role in raising awareness of transgender people; although, the same media can propagate confusion and misunderstanding.
+There remains much to learn about the realities of trans lives and the challenges they face.
 How can we best support and understand the needs of people who are transgender?

-In this program, we will define, explore, and provide ample space for questions about what it is like to grow up transgender.
-Through this jam-packed and interactive approach to often confusing concepts, we will explore:
+In this program, we will define, explore, and provide ample space for questions about what it is like to grow up transgender, while navigating life in the U.S. This thorough, informative, and highly interactive workshop will examine:

 - The difference between sex and gender, from both a biological and cultural standpoint

-- The role of human services, health care, and education professionals in caring/advocating for the transgender community
+- The role of human services, health care, and education professionals in caring/advocating for the transgender community, while navigating a variety of family dynamics

 Who should attend